Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Related Work

 \section{Related Work}

 \paragraph{Intermediate Training (Adaptation).} Intermediate language modeling on texts from the same or similar distribution as the downstream data has been shown to lead to improvements on various NLP tasks~\citep[e.g.,][]{gururangan-etal-2020-dont}.
-During this process, the goal is to inject additional information into the PLM and thus specialize the model for a particular domain~\citep[e.g.,][]{aharoni-goldberg-2020-unsupervised,hung-etal-2022-ds} or language~\citep[e.g.,][]{glavas-etal-2020-xhate} or to encode other types of knowledge such as common sense knowledge~\citep[e.g.,][]{lauscher-etal-2020-common}, argumentation knowledge~\citep[e.g.,][]{holtermann-etal-2022-fair}, or geographic knowledge~\citep[e.g.,][]{hofmann2022geographic}.
+During this process, the goal is to inject additional information into the PLM and thus specialize the model for a particular domain~\citep[e.g.,][]{aharoni-goldberg-2020-unsupervised,hung-etal-2022-ds,BombieriRPF23} or language~\citep[e.g.,][]{glavas-etal-2020-xhate} or to encode other types of knowledge such as common sense knowledge~\citep[e.g.,][]{lauscher-etal-2020-common}, argumentation knowledge~\citep[e.g.,][]{holtermann-etal-2022-fair}, or geographic knowledge~\citep[e.g.,][]{hofmann2022geographic}.

-For instance, \citet{glavas-etal-2020-xhate} and \citet{hung-etal-2022-multi2woz} perform language adaptation through intermediate MLM in the target languages with filtered text corpora, demonstrating substantial gains in downstream zero-shot cross-lingual transfer for abusive language detection and for dialog tasks, respectively. \citet{hung-etal-2022-ds} propose a computationally efficient approach by employing domain-specific adapter modules.
-They show that their domain adaptation approach leads to improvements in task-oriented dialog.
-These specialization approaches mostly rely on a single objective (e.g., masked language modeling on ``plain'' text data).
+For instance, \citet{hung-etal-2022-ds} propose a computationally efficient approach by employing domain-specific adapter modules.
+They show that their domain adaptation approach leads to improvements in task-oriented dialog. \citet{glavas-etal-2020-xhate} and \citet{hung-etal-2022-multi2woz} perform language adaptation through intermediate MLM in the target languages with filtered text corpora, demonstrating substantial gains in downstream zero-shot cross-lingual transfer for abusive language detection and dialog tasks, respectively.
+These specialization approaches mainly rely on a single objective (e.g., masked language modeling on ``plain'' text data).
 Instead, \citet{hofmann2022geographic} conduct geoadaptation by coupling MLM with a token-level geolocation prediction in a dynamic multi-task learning setup.
-In this work, we adopt a similar approach.
+In this work, we adopt a similar approach and perform continued language modeling on the text corpora of a specific demographic dimension.